xiongxubang/BatchProcessProgram/README.md

 > 1, <value 1.1>, <value 1.2> ... <--- the hyper-parameters for the first instance <br>
 > 2, <value 2.1>, <value 2.2> ... <--- the hyper-parameters for the second instance <br>

-## Appendix B. Format of "src/run.py"
-The working directory of this program is the instance directory (e.g., 1/). <br>
-The format of the program is <br>
-> read the configuration file (i.e., config.yaml)
-> create a symbolic link from "src/dataLink" to "../data"
-> create some symbolic links from "src/outputLink" to "./output_files"

-## Appendix C. Format of Configure File "bpp_config/files_path.txt"
+## Appendix B. Format of Configure File "bpp_config/files_path.txt"
 Each line corresponds to a path of input/output files. <br>
 > 1. The path of the file for the configuration of hyper-parameters (e.g., "hyperParam.csv")
 > 2. The path of the executable program of the source code (e.g., "src/run.py").